carlhiggs/Australian-National-Liveability-Study-2018-datasets-supplementary-material/Usage notes for the ANLS 2018 datasets.md

 ### JSON look-up for access to open space

 JSON list of identifiers and distances of areas of open space for residential address points identified as having areas of open space accessible within 3200m.
 This dataset is indexed by the residential address point identifier, supporting linkage with attributes from the main address indicator dataset.

+This full dataset is very large, hence the example demonstrates how to load a 100 record sample to allow users to understand the data before loading the full dataset.
+The data was directly exported from PostgreSQL as a tab-seperated values (TSV) text file instead of a CSV file due to the JSON data structure of the attributes column which contains commas and otherwise requires complicated quoting which makes re-import back into PostgreSQL (or other software) more complicated.

 <details>
   <summary>